-Diabatic processes might also help to create the symmetric instability in tropical cyclones.
-Examination of Fig. 5a shows that radially inside point A, the slope of the θ_e surfaces with radius was small, whereas outside point A the slope increased.
-Fig. 4 shows that point A lies near the edge of the cloudy region.
+the θ_e surfaces with radius was small, whereas outside point A, the slope increased.
+Figure 4 shows that point A lies near the edge of the cloudy region.
 The smaller radial potential temperature gradient is consistent with longwave warming that would be expected within the cirrus overcast (Bu et al. 2014; Melhauser and Zhang 2014), which would slow the general decrease of temperature with radius in the warm-core disturbance.
 Longwave cooling outside the cirrus overcast at the same levels would then locally enhance the radial temperature gradient and turn the isentropes upward with radius.
 In terms of thermal wind reasoning, the radial temperature gradient created an upward decrease in tangential wind near the edge of the clouds.
-The weaker tangential flow with radius in that layer would locally reduce M, consistent with the structure shown in Figs. 4-5.
-The net impact of the radial gradient in longwave heating would be to turn the isentropes upward in the same region that the M surfaces are flat or sloping downward, thus creating symmetric instability.
+The weaker tangential flow with radius in that layer would locally reduce M, consistent with the structure shown in Figs. 4 and 5.
+The net impact of the radial gradient in longwave heating would be to turn the isentropes upward in the same region where the M surfaces are flat or sloping downward, thus creating symmetric instability.
 It is proposed that diabatic physics might play a significant role in helping to create these dynamical instabilities.